rsek/dataforged/moves/moves.md

   * Charging boldly into action, coming to the aid of others, negotiating, or commanding: Roll +heart
   * Gaining leverage with force, powering through, or making a threat: Roll +iron
   * Hiding, preparing an ambush, or misdirecting: Roll +shadow
-  * Coordinating a plan, studying a situation, or cleverly creating an opportunity: Roll +wits
+  * Coordinating a plan, studying a situation, or cleverly gaining leverage: Roll +wits

 On a **hit**, you stay in control.
 On a **strong hit**, choose two.
 On a **weak hit**, choose one.